tarun00300/Backend-Application/README.md

 * Test Coverage
 * Get all should include the user object
 * basic JWT Authentication
-    * so only the owner of the object is allowed to edit / delete the product
+    * so only the owner of the product is allowed to edit / delete the product
 * CORS functionality